alessandrodirenzo/Thesis_DiRenzo_Corda_project/README-DeployJavaClassesGenerated.md

 Terminal 4:

-27. In order to run node, move to the folder of the node: cd build/nodes/Specialised group
+27. In order to run node, move to the folder of the node: cd build/nodes/Doctor

 28. Launch the following command: java -jar corda.jar

-Terminal 5:

-30. In order to run node, move to the folder of the node: cd build/nodes/Hospital Staff

-31. Launch the following command: java -jar corda.jar

 **Possible problems with the running**
 If a node presents a conflict situation, the problem is related to the port of localhost which is equal to another node already in running.
 In this case, to fix the problem it is necessary to open the file build.gradle and change the port of localhost in rpcSettings and p2pPort ensuring that they are different from the ports already used by other nodes.